As part of our monthly series we’ll be looking at April marketing themes use in your marketing to keep customers and visitors engaged online.

 How green is your business?
 Many customers will choose to stay at a property because of its green credentials and environmental policies so clearly share yours online and in all your communications.

-Show your support for Earth Day – support local suppliers, take steps to reduce your carbon footprint, organise a rund-raising event – you may even enjoy some free press coverage if you publicise what you’re up to.
+Support local suppliers, take steps to reduce your carbon footprint, organise a rund-raising event – you may even enjoy some free press coverage if you publicise what you’re up to.

 23rd April – St George’s Day